-IN PHOTOS: WHITE HELMETS MEDIA STUDIO PRODUCING “EVIDENCE OF ASSAD REGIME WAR CRIMES”
+In Photos: White Helmets Media Studio Producing “Evidence of Assad Regime War Crimes”

 A pro-government media activist, Penelope Stafyla, has released a series of photos reportedly showing a media studio of the White Helmets, which produces “evidence of Assad regime war crimes” in the Eastern Ghouta region, near the Syrian capital of Damascus.

-These photos are especially interesting amid criculating reports about a new “chemical attack” by the “Assad regime” in Eastern Ghouta.
-The new “chemical attack” came amid large gains by government forces against militants groups in the area and allegedly injured over 30 people.
+These photos are especially interesting amid circulating reports about a new “chemical attack” by the “Assad regime” in Eastern Ghouta.
+The new “chemical attack” narrative came amid large gains by government forces against militants groups in the area and allegedly injured over 30 people.

 For example, Turkey’s Anadolu Agency reported the alleged incident citing a report by the White Helments (source):